bela-juhasz/amp-t2d-submissions/foghorn_python/README.md

 zcat inVCF.vcf.gz | python foghorn_python.py -o outfile -GT[DS]
 ```

-The GT flag implements the genotype compression algorithm
+The GT flag implements the genotype compression algorithm.
 The DS flag implements the gene dosage compression algorithm

 The output from the compression tool needs to be parsed, bgzipped and indexed.